Don't Misunderstand This Common Dog Communication

 There are only so many ways our furry friends can communicate with us, so we need to pay attention when they do.
 You see, dogs are proud beings, and they don’t like to admit when they’re suffering.
 But we, as their pet parents, need to make sure we’re listening to them and taking care of them.

 When dogs are in pain, like us, they cry.
 Admittedly, this is easier to pinpoint if your dog doesn’t usually whine, which is another reason training could come in handy.
-Because if your dog is always whining, how will you know when it’s serious?
+Because if your dog is always whining, how will you know when they're being serious?

 Taking your dog to the vet is the first step to take if you think your dog’s whining is caused by pain.
-Let them do a checkup, and you can decide what to do from there.
+Let them do a checkup, and you can make an informed decision together what to do from there.

 Socializing can be frightening or stressful for some dogs, especially if they haven’t been officially trained to meet other dogs and people.
 So, you may find that less confident dogs are appeasing you or the situation, rather than openly greeting strangers.

 When our pups get excited, they make noise, and you’ll probably have noticed that whining is one of those noises!
-You’ll know your dog is excited when they start to wiggle their body and wag their tail, and that’s often accompanied by the sound of a high-pitched whine.
+You’ll know your dog is excited when they start to wiggle their body and wag their tail, and that can often be accompanied by the sound of a high-pitched whine.

 It’s likely that the more excitable pups will make even louder and bigger gestures, such as barking, jumping and perhaps looking a little crazy.
-If you think your dog istoo excitable in certain situations, such as when they meet new people, it’s worth training them to be calmer or have self-control, which can be done at home or with a personal trainer.
+If you think your dog is too excitable in certain situations, such as when they meet new people, it’s worth training them to be calmer or have self-control, which can be done at home or with an ethical obedience trainer.